yuxi-liu-wired/cheela/src/dragonsegg/god20.md

 Pink-Eyes waited, his eyes gazing upward, as the beautiful beam slowly blinked its way southward.
 He was sure it would return, so he waited, only moving to find some food to sustain him, until he saw the beam come closer again.
 When it finally arrived, he was ready, his small, pale body thinned out to its maximum to receive the warm caress of the light.
 The beam struck him, and he reveled in sexual pleasure, his tread kneading the crust in a paroxysm of prayer.
 "Bright!
 O Bright!!
 Pour down your blessing of love on me.
 Thank you!
 O thank you for rewarding your faithful servant!"

 For dozens of turns, Pink-Eyes existed in the wilderness, communing with the Inner Eye of Bright as its beam of love and pleasure swept by every half-dozen turns.
 His slow wandering path took him steadily back toward his old clan camp as his pace over the crust matched the steady motion of the scanning beam.
-As Pink-Eyes moved along, he became more and more convinced that he&mdash;and he alone&mdash;had been called to bring the Word of Bright to the cheela.
+As Pink-Eyes moved along, he became more and more convinced that he---and he alone---had been called to bring the Word of Bright to the cheela.

 Fortified spiritually, Pink-Eyes finally broke away from his addiction to the intense sexual pleasure of the beam.
 He now moved more swiftly, and left the beam behind him.
 The beam was still making its north and south movement over the crust while slowly creeping westward.
 Pink-Eyes went directly toward the clan camp.
 He made his way slowly up to the top of the mound near the camp where he had previously communed with Bright.
 He began to preach, his high-pitched voice, now strong with undoubting assurance, rippling through the crust.